-A study, published in Infectious Diseases in Obstetrics and Gynecology [3.2 (1995): 73-78], sought to see how effective hydrogen peroxide would be at inhibiting Candida strains and sought to see how catalase modified this effect.
+A study, published in Infectious Diseases in Obstetrics and Gynecology [3.2 (1995): 73-78], sought to see how effective hydrogen peroxide would be at inhibiting Candida strains; and, tried to understand how catalase modified this effect.
 Catalase, as you know, is an enzyme that breaks down hydrogen peroxide; thus, its presence can limit the inhibiting power of hydrogen peroxide.
-And, all the strains of Candida investigated by this study possessed catalase.
+And, all the strains of Candida investigated by this study, possessed catalase.
 Bacteria that can produce acid and hydrogen peroxide were also considered as protective agents to ward off vaginal yeast proliferation.
 Previously, Lactobacilli bacteria, which normally dominate a healthy woman’s vagina, were thought to protect the vagina by producing acid.
-More recently, it was discovered that some strains of Lactobacilli generate hydrogen peroxide; this is thought to be another reason these bacteria may provide a beneficial effect.
+More recently, it was discovered that some strains of Lactobacilli generate hydrogen peroxide.
+This is thought to be another reason these bacteria may provide a beneficial effect.

 Another revealing study, published in The Open Dentistry Journal [4.1 (2010)], also looked at how well hydrogen peroxide would inhibit various species of Candida.
-The Candida species investigated included Candida albicans, Candida parapsilosis, Candida glabrata, and Candida krusei.
+The Candida species investigated included C. albicans, C. parapsilosis, C. glabrata, and C. krusei.
 The study discussed a dental unit water line, and did not say much about yeast.
 Yet, the minimum inhibitory concentrations for the Candida species were shown.
-However, some non-albicans species of Candida were dramatically more resistant to hydrogen peroxide than their cousin Candida albicans.
+However, some non-albicans species of Candida were dramatically more resistant to hydrogen peroxide, than their cousin Candida albicans.
 The following concentrations of hydrogen peroxide inhibited their respective yeast species’ strains in the study:

 - Candida albicans H2O2 MIC ≈ 400 mg / L